titusvnu/operating-system-security-audit-utility/README.md

 **Description:**
-This project simulates malware behavior by extracting sensitive information from a Windows system.
+This project simulates malicious behavior by extracting sensitive information from a Windows system.
 It gathers system hardware details, browser data (Chrome and Microsoft Edge), WiFi network credentials, and even interfaces with Android devices via ADB.

-> **Disclaimer:**
-> Unauthorized use of this tool is illegal and unethical.
-Use it only on systems you own or for which you have explicit permission.
-The author is not responsible for any misuse of this software.

 ## Features
 - **Browser Data Extraction:**